-Work on the reconstruction of boiler houses and heating networks will be continued, which is also dictated by the Rostechnadzor authorities.
-It is necessary to build a new modular boiler for the rest house "Ratmino" and heat networks in the planned area of housing construction "Stela".
+Work on the reconstruction of boiler houses and heat networks will be continued, which is also dictated by the Rostechnadzor authorities.
+It is necessary to build a new modular boiler for rest house "Ratmino" and heat networks in the planned area of housing construction "Stela".

-For a comprehensive approach to the modernization of boiler equipment and planned overhauls of heat networks of the Institute sites and the city, a target program for the period 2024-2030 with funding from the Institute's budget and third-party sources is planned.
+For a comprehensive approach to the modernization of boiler equipment and planned overhauls of heat networks of the Institute's sites and the city, a target programme for the period 2024-2030 with funding from the Institute's budget and third-party sources is planned.

-1.3.
 Water and sewage